ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Pre-Processing.md

 ## Deployment

-This code is deployed to the Data Platform by creating a Python pacakge and uploading this to the data lake `utilities` container; this makes it is available to the Data Platform Databricks engineering cluster to install.
+This code is deployed to the Data Platform by creating a Python pacakge and uploading this to the data lake `preprocess` container; this makes it is available to the Data Platform Databricks engineering cluster to install.
 The cluster expects a package to be present, and so must be uploaded to the container regardless of whether there are any pre-processing functions or not.

 The creation and uploading of the package will be handled by the CI/CD pipelines in the `CICD` folder - the files starting with `pre-processing` - but in case you need to do this manually the steps are as follows: